derrickwzb/SlopOS/README.md

 # SLOP OS
-simple bootloader for education and research purposes
+simple kernel for education and research purposes